SkroxiousDM/SkroxiousDM/docs/Player primer.md

 ### Warning

 > Legends of Barovia and Curse of Strahd is gothic horror, and some subject matter may be unsuitable or offensive to some players.
-This campaign is for ages 18+ and contains child abuse and neglect, emotional and physical abuse, murder and attempted murder, kidnapping, stalking, assault, gaslighting, abuse of power, racism, xenophobia, cruelty, torture, references to genocide, mutilation, mind control, the desecration of the dead and places of worship, cannibalism, mercy killing, parental death, child death, mental illness, starvation, cruelty to animals, prolonged and painful deaths, body horror, insects and infestation horror, decay, betrayal, consumption of alcohol and drugs, involuntary homicide, graphic depictions of death and violence, necrophilia, self-harm, suicide, and potentially other mature themes.
-If you find any of this material objectionable, offensive, or potentially disturbing, please inform the Dungeon Master to adjust the campaign and determine what is suitable.
+This campaign is for ages 18+ and contains:
+> 		 Child abuse and neglect, emotional and physical abuse, murder and attempted murder, kidnapping, stalking, assault, gaslighting, abuse of power, racism, xenophobia, cruelty, torture, references to genocide, mutilation, mind control, the desecration of the dead and places of worship, cannibalism, mercy killing, parental death, child death, mental illness, starvation, cruelty to animals, prolonged and painful deaths, body horror, spiders, insects and infestation horror, decay, betrayal, consumption of alcohol and drugs, involuntary homicide, graphic depictions of death and violence, necrophilia, self-harm, suicide, and potentially other mature themes.
+>  If you find any of this material objectionable, offensive, or potentially disturbing, please inform the Dungeon Master to adjust the campaign and determine what is suitable.

 ### Pause for a Second
 In addition to the safety tools implemented by your DM, at any time you may say, “pause for a second” to discuss the current situation out of character, including stating “I am not comfortable with where this is going.”
 All players should be respectful if a player invokes“ pause for a second.”

 ### Gothic Atmosphere
 The realm of Barovia is foreboding, dark, odd, and unsafe.
 The PCs are adventurers in a foreign land that, at times, will outmatch them.
 Victory will be hard won, and defeat, even death, is an option.
 Yet for all Barovia’s darkness, there is light and hope.
 The characters’ goal is to restore beauty and splendor to Barovia, which it has not seen in almost four hundred years.

 ### Combat Encounters
 Combat encounters may not be balanced.
 To provide a gothic horror feel, some encounters may be easy and others extremely hard.
 Retreat is an option.
 Sometimes retreating to fight another day is better than pressing on.
 Analyze the situation and determine the best course of action.
 You will not win every encounter and sometimes could face deadly situations or suffer serious injuries.

 ### Social Encounters
 Legends of Barovia leans into to roleplaying pillar of D&D. NPCs are not just quest givers or shopkeepers—they bring the world to life.
 Remember the following:
 - Barovians are fearful and untrusting.
 They may whisper or tell only part of what they know.
 - Some know valuable secrets, listen carefully.
 - Rumors, myths, and lore is often told in different ways.

 ### Setbacks
 Your character will face difficulty, even disappointment.
 However, what does not destroy those in Barovia, makes one stronger.
 Setbacks make victory all the sweeter.

 ### Lore